nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only the name or the number is searched.
 * Persons matching at least one keyword (or parts of it) will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `hans gruber`, `bo yang`
-* Persons matching the phone number (or parts of it) will be returned
+* Persons matching the phone number (or parts of it) will be returned.
-* Phone number input must not have any spaces in between
+* Phone number input must not have any spaces in between.

 Examples:
 * `find john` returns `john` and `john doe`